-- 1. Looked after and previously looked after children (see note 2) - 2.
+- 1. Looked after and previously looked after children including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (see note 2) - 2.
 Catholic children who attend a feeder primary school (see note 3) - 3.
 Other Catholic children (see note 3) - 4.
 Catechumens and members of an Eastern Christian Church (see notes 4&5) - 5.
 Children who attend a feeder primary school (see first page) - 6.
 Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (see note 11) - 7.
 Children of other Christian denominations (see note 6) - 8.
 Children of other faiths (see note 7) - 9.
 Any other children